FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 Many tools exist to support the above function for Python programming but unfortunately they do not integrate with the FreeCAD development environment.

-A list of IDEs for Python is located at [Integrated Development Environments for Python](https://wiki.python.org/moin/IntegratedDevelopmentEnvironments).
+A list of IDEs for Python is located at [Integrated Development Environments for Python](https   *//wiki.python.org/moin/IntegratedDevelopmentEnvironments).

 ## Editors

 There is an editor for Python as part of FreeCAD, it is started by clicking the Edit button on the Macro -\> [Macros\...](Std_DlgMacroExecute.md).
 If you want to use a 3rd party editor which takes advantage of your platform then there are various Python editors available, for numerous platforms and with a variety of level of functionality.
 One advantage of using an external editor is that the display area of FreeCAD can be used for output (both graphic and textual to the console) while the source code is displayed in a different application.
-A list of editors for Python for a variety of platforms is available at [Python Editors](https://wiki.python.org/moin/PythonEditors)
+A list of editors for Python for a variety of platforms is available at [Python Editors](https   *//wiki.python.org/moin/PythonEditors)

-Note: For the Macintosh the text editor [TextWrangler](http://www.barebones.com/products/textwrangler/) works well.
+Note   * For the Macintosh the text editor [TextWrangler](http   *//www.barebones.com/products/textwrangler/) works well.
 It has code highlighting and excellent search facilities.
 There are options to execute jobs in Python but of course they do not work with the FreeCAD environment.

 ### Macro Source Code Directories

-There are two directories used by FreeCAD, by default they are the same directory but they are pointed to by different callable point in FreeCAD:
+There are two directories used by FreeCAD, by default they are the same directory but they are pointed to by different callable point in FreeCAD   *

 -   FreeCAD.ConfigGet(\"UserAppData\")
--   FreeCAD.ParamGet(\'User parameter:BaseApp/Preferences/Macro\').GetString(\'MacroPath\')
+-   FreeCAD.ParamGet(\'User parameter   *BaseApp/Preferences/Macro\').GetString(\'MacroPath\')

 The first one \"UserAppData\" points to a directory where things like configuration files or other files intended for the user but not to be edited by the user may be stored.